jifox/nautobot-app-livedata/docs/admin/install.md

 Here you will find detailed instructions on how to **install** and **configure** the App within your Nautobot environment.

-!!! warning "Developer Note - Remove Me!"
-    Detailed instructions on installing the App.
-You will need to update this section based on any additional dependencies or prerequisites.

 ## Prerequisites

-- The app is compatible with Nautobot 2.0.0 and higher.
+- The app is compatible with Nautobot 2.4.0 and higher.
 - Databases supported: PostgreSQL, MySQL

-!!! note
-    Please check the [dedicated page](compatibility_matrix.md) for a full compatibility matrix and the deprecation policy.

-### Access Requirements
+### Dependencies

-!!! warning "Developer Note - Remove Me!"
-    What external systems (if any) it needs access to in order to work.
+- The app `nautobot_plugin_nornir` is required to be installed and configured.
+See the [Nautobot Plugin Nornir documentation](https://docs.nautobot.com/projects/plugin-nornir/en/stable/) for more details.

 ## Install Guide